isomerpages/pa-eastcoast/index.md

       title: A place to Conserve
       id: infopic
       description: Every green step we take ensures that our kids and grandkids can enjoy the East Coast tomorrow.
-Taking action keeps our home livable, and green for generations.
+Taking action keeps our home livable and green for generations.
       alt: Image alt text
   - infopic: